camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ---

 This document describes the installation of Camunda BPM and its components on a vanilla [JBoss Application Server 7/JBoss EAP 6](http://www.jboss.org/products/eap) or vanilla [Wildfly 8 Application Server](http://www.wildfly.org).

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:
 `$JBOSS_HOME`/`$WILDFLY_HOME` points to the JBoss/Wildfly application server main directory.
-`$PLATFORM_VERSION` denotes the version of the camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
+`$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 # Required Setup for JBoss

 This section explains how to perfom the required setup steps for JBoss Application Server.

-First, you need to [download the camunda jboss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+First, you need to [download the Camunda jboss distribution](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).

 ## Adjust the Configuration

 Next, a number of changes need to be performed in the application server's configuration file.
 In most cases this is `$JBOSS_HOME/standalone/configuration/standalone.xml`.

-Add the camunda subsystem as extension:
+Add the Camunda subsystem as extension:

 ```xml
 <server xmlns="urn:jboss:domain:1.1">